What Do You Learn in Computer Science?

 - Attention to detail

-Whether you want to start a career in computer science or you’re a professional looking to assume more advanced roles in the field, the bachelor’s degree in computer science at WGU can help you develop the skills and knowledge needed to succeed.
-WGU’s degree program prepares you to design, develop, and optimize systems that meet industry needs, and offers the opportunity to earn multiple industry-recognized certifications.
+Whether you want to begin a career in computer science or pursue an advanced role in the field, a WGU bachelor’s degree in computer science can help you acquire the skills and knowledge you need to thrive.
+You’ll learn to design, develop, and optimize computer software and systems that meet user needs.